-Either way, the release of the stress hormone - Cortisol, can lead to poor decision making and leaves you much more vulnerable to fat-gain, especially around the ol’ mid-section.
+Either way the release of the stress hormone - Cortisol, can lead to poor decision making - while leaving you much more vulnerable to fat-gain (especially around the ol’ mid-section).

 At PPS we preach 3 mantras, which help to control stress levels: